mrismanaziz/Reforestation/README.md

-## What do you do when your bunny gets wet?
-You get your hare dryer.
+## How do you know if there’s an elephant under your bed?
+Your head hits the ceiling!